Aerial view of Rio de Janeiro with Sugarloaf Mountain, Guanabara Bay, and cityscape

 • Amazon Rainforest:

 • Dry Season (June - December): Hot and sunny, with rivers receding and beaches reappearing.
-This is generally considered the best time for wildlife viewing as animals congregate near water sources.
+This is generally considered the best time for viewing wildlife as animals congregate near water sources.

-• Wet Season (December - May): Hot and humid, with heavy downpours, typically in the afternoons.
+• Wet Season (December - May): Hot and humid with heavy downpours typically in the afternoons.
 While some trails might be closed, it offers opportunities for canoe explorations through flooded forests and unique wildlife sightings.

 • Pantanal: